fae-exe/kamoshigay/README.txt

 		on tick:yield 0.1 kamoshicoin
 		on tick:yield -1 kamosmile
 		req:(kamosmile:ps) >= 1
+		req:(kamosmiles:earned) >= 10

 	*kamoshiParty
-		name:Kamoshiparty|Kamoshiparties
-		desc:<q>Organize parties for happy kamoshikas.
+		name:Kamoshiparty harvester|Kamoshiparty harvesters
+		desc:<q>The happy kamoshikas are partying!
 Their residual smiles can be converted into a lot of kamoshicoins.</q> <//> <.> Gives 1 kamoshicoin per second at base. <.> Decreases kamosmile income by 2 kamosmiles per second. cost:100 kamosmiles
 		tags:smileConverter
 		on tick:yield 1 kamoshicoin
 		on tick:yield -2 kamosmile
 		req:(kamosmile:ps) >= 2

-	*
+		req:(kamosmiles:earned) >= 50

+	*kamoshiRevue
+		name:Kamoshi-revue|Kamoshi-revues
+		desc:<q>A special revue kamoshikas can go to to watch kamoshidrag shows.</q>

+	*gourmetRestaurant
+		name:Gourmet restaurant
+		desc:<q>A fine dining establishment kamoshikas can go to in order to eat and enjoy the company.</q>

+	*wishResonator
+		name:Wish resonator|Wish resonators
+		desc:<q>The happier the kamoshikas, the more potent are their wish for others to experience the same.</q> <//> <.> Gives 5 kamoshicoin per second at base. <.> Decreases kamosmile income by 5 kamosmiles per second. cost:1000 kamosmiles
+		tags:smileConverter
+		on tick:yield 5 kamoshicoin
+		on tick:yield -5 kamosmile
+		req:(kamosmile:ps) >= 5
+		req:(kamosmiles:earned) >= 500

+	*smileReactor
+		name:Smile reactor|Smile reactors
+		desc:<q>The happiness of the kamoshikas is growing too potent - it has to be canalyzed.</q> <//> <.> Gives 10 kamoshicoin per second at base. <.> Decreases kamosmile income by 8 kamosmiles per second. cost:5000 kamosmiles
+		tags:smileConverter
+		on tick:yield 10 kamoshicoin
+		on tick:yield -8 kamosmile
+		req:(kamosmile:ps) >= 8
+		req:(kamosmiles:earned) >= 2500

     *coldMutator
 		name:Cold-mutation